publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+ = [1.14.0] - 2018-06-12 =

+*Fixed:*

+* Fixed the menu structure when the calendar and notification workflow modules are deactivated;
+* Fixed saving post when you remove all the notification receivers.
+Before the fix it wasn't removing the receivers if you remove all, only if you left at least one;

+*Changed:*

+* Increased the timeout for duplicated notifications to 10 minutes and added filter to customize the timeout;
+* Added chosen JS library for add-ons;
+* Changed the filter publishpress_notif_async_timestamp to send the post id as the 3rd param;

+*Added:*

+* Added a new action (action_enqueue_notification) after enqueuing  notifications;

 = [1.13.0] - 2018-05-16 =